joebew42/joebew42.github.io/about.md

 Hello there! 👋

+Welcome to my personal digital space, where I will share experiments, thoughts and experiences about _Software Development_, _Tools_ and _Creative Processes_.

+### Few words about me ...

-It's Joe, an **Agile Practioner and Technical Coach**, currently in the role of Team Leader  [@DerivcoSports](https://twitter.com/DerivcoSports), Sweden.
+I am Joe, an _Agile Practioner and Technical Coach_, currently in the role of Team Lead  [@DerivcoSports](https://twitter.com/DerivcoSports), Sweden.
 Previously, Agile Software Developer and Technical Trainer [@XPeppers](https://twitter.com/xpeppers), Italy.

-I am interested in [Clean Code and Agile](https://github.com/joebew42/study-path), and all other practices that can lead to a sustainable way of writing software, and I do really enjoy to share this passion with others, where I can.
-I am always looking to learn, explore and experiment new ideas.
+I am interested in [Clean Code and Agile](https://github.com/joebew42/study-path)[^1], and everything else that can lead to a sustainable way of software development, and I do really enjoy to share this passion with others, _where I can_.

-You can find me on [Twitch](https://twitch.tv/joebew42), or on [YouTube](https://www.youtube.com/channel/UCEt-X-5yZ86SYTNDbSQgVAQ) where I sometimes share videos about programming.
+You can catch me on [Twitch](https://twitch.tv/joebew42) and [YouTube](https://www.youtube.com/channel/UCEt-X-5yZ86SYTNDbSQgVAQ), where sometimes I do live coding sessions or share videos about programming.
 I also tend to organize or join local meetups about Agile Software Development.
+Rarely, attend conferences.

 Here is my [Daily Activity Log](http://joebew42.github.io/events.xml), where I share what I am reading, studying or watching!
 You can even [grab the RSS format](https://daily2rss.herokuapp.com/rss/?url=http://joebew42.github.io/events) - _oh the good and old one_ - if you have an RSS Reader.

-### Keywords

-_A limited set of hashtags that may trigger my attention:_

-#CleanCode, #TDD, #Refactoring, #SOLID, #CleanArchitecture, #CQRS, #EventSourcing, #DDD, #EventStorming, #LeanThinking, #Team, #Agile, #XP, #CodeKata, #PairProgramming, [#FreeSoftware](https://www.fsf.org/)

 ### Keep in touch